-It is important to note the truth regarding a couple misconceptions associated with impact resistant roof shingles.
+It is important to note the truth regarding a couple of misconceptions associated with impact-resistant roof shingles.

-- IR shingles are impact resistant, not impact proof.
-After a hail storm, your shingles may still experience some granular loss and dents at impact points.
+- Your home’s roof will never suffer impact damage.
+While these shingles will protect your home more than traditional shingles, they are impact-resistant, not impact-proof.
+After a hail storm, your asphalt shingles may still experience some granular loss and dents at impact points.
 So while an IR shingle may reduce these effects, the real benefit lies in the rubberized material making your shingle less likely to crack from the impact.

-- If the shingle cracks it is not always due to a defect with the product.
-This is perhaps one of the most relevant misconceptions homeowners have regarding IR shingles.
-The UL 2218 test mentioned above is not a one size fits all representation of everything mother nature can throw at your home.
-While it can formulate a standard upon which to classify shingles, your actual roof may see larger and more frequent hail than the test circumstances simulates.
-Any of these variables can lead to cracking in your shingles.
+- Impact-Resistant shingles will not crack.
+This is perhaps one of the most common misconceptions homeowners have regarding IR shingles.
+The UL 2218 test mentioned above tests against a general range of impacts, your roof may see larger and more frequent hail than the test simulates.

 With that being said, IR shingles may not be the most profitable option for homeowners who live in regions of the country that do not regularly experience major wind or hail.
-But for homeowners that face these weather conditions, IR shingles can be a great investment.
+But for homeowners in the Denver area that frequently face these weather conditions, Impact-Resistant shingles can be a great investment.

 For starters, using IR shingles can extend the life of your roof.
 Not only do they protect your home from major storms, which could otherwise destroy normal shingles and cost you a roof replacement, but they also weather better than regular asphalt shingles.
 Not having to replace your roof as frequently is both a time and money saver.

-If you are choosing to make the investment in IR shingles, do it the right way by hiring a roofing contractor you can trust.
-Within the list of our many certifications, we are a GAF Master Elite contractor and a GAF certified green roofer.
+If you are choosing to make the investment in Impact-Resistant shingles, do it the right way by hiring a roofing contractor you can trust.
+Within the list of our many certifications, we are a GAF Master Elite contractor and a GAF-certified green roofer.
 Your home remains our top priority.

 It’s time to stop worrying about your roof every time a storm hits.
-Contact Refined Exteriors today at (720) 360-1611 to schedule a free roof consultation and quote.
-Let us install the shingles your roof deserves so you can have peace even in the midst of storms.
+Contact Denver’s Refined Exteriors today at to schedule a free roof consultation and quote.
+Let us install the impact-resistant shingles your roof deserves so you can have peace even in the midst of storms.